rrnyquist/ebenezer/_Scripture/ESV/58_Hebrews.md

 For if that first covenant had been faultless, there would have been no occasion to look for a second. ^0807

-For he finds fault with them when he says : Behold, the days are coming, declares the Lord, when I will establish a new covenant with the house of Israel and with the house of Judah, ^0808
+For he finds fault with them when he says: Behold, the days are coming, declares the Lord, when I will establish a new covenant with the house of Israel and with the house of Judah, ^0808

 not like the covenant that I made with their fathers on the day when I took them by the hand to bring them out of the land of Egypt.
 For they did not continue in my covenant, and so I showed no concern for them, declares the Lord. ^0809

-For this is the covenant that I will make with the house of Israel after those days, declares the Lord : I will put my laws into their minds, and write them on their hearts, and I will be their God, and they shall be my people. ^0810
+For this is the covenant that I will make with the house of Israel after those days, declares the Lord: I will put my laws into their minds, and write them on their hearts, and I will be their God, and they shall be my people. ^0810

-And they shall not teach, each one his neighbor and each one his brother, saying, Know the Lord, for they shall all know me, from the least of them to the greatest. ^0811
+And they shall not teach, each one his neighbor and each one his brother, saying, 'Know the Lord,' for they shall all know me, from the least of them to the greatest. ^0811

 For I will be merciful toward their iniquities, and I will remember their sins no more. ^0812

 In speaking of a new covenant, he makes the first one obsolete.
 And what is becoming obsolete and growing old is ready to vanish away. ^0813

 Now even the first covenant had regulations for worship and an earthly place of holiness. ^0901